What marks are good for... or what they can NOT do for you

 The above is

-especially true for export porcelain.
-Export porcelain with Kangxi and
+especially true with export porcelain.
+Export porcelain showing Kangxi and

 Simply said, the large majority of Chinese marks do not

-different mark types used by private kilns, all with different purpose
+different mark types in use by private kilns, different either in style

 or content.
-Sometimes items from the same kilns and period have
+Sometimes even items from the same kiln and period may have

 republic period appeared increasingly more manufacturers', studio and